-I guess that explains the diversity of my music, from modes of limited transposition in my concertos for piano and clarinet, also my 'Nocturne' for solo piano, to the blend of Middle-Eastern and Vietnamese that is my 'Omani Dance Suite' and the eclectic fusion of rock, Renaissance and Greek traditional styles in 'Masquerade' (which had a five-year-old Vietnamese girl dancing around a room in Hanoi!)
+I guess that explains the spectrum from modes of limited transposition in my concertos for piano and clarinet, also my 'Nocturne' for solo piano, to the blend of Middle-Eastern and Vietnamese that is my 'Omani Dance Suite' and the eclectic fusion of rock, Renaissance and Greek traditional styles in 'Masquerade' (which had a five-year-old Vietnamese girl dancing around a room in Hanoi!)

 I compose on impulse in response to need.
 Ironically my very best music has been written in response to situations of great personal tragedy, such as the premature death of a young lady, the devastation caused by the 2015 earthquakes in Nepal or human rights abuses in Burma.

 My main instruments are the piano and the recorders.
 I used to play the oboe also, which is why my music often features quite exquisite oboe parts.
 Though not completely self-taught my technique is distinctly unorthodox (e.g. glissandi on a recorder or playing two recorders at once).

 I am happily married (since 1978), with a son, a daughter and four lovely grandchildren.
 I've been a committed Christian since 1975.
 Although based in southwest England I have travelled widely in my work as a development consultant.
 I enjoy cooking Vietnamese, Thai, Indian, Moroccan, Italian and Spanish cuisines.